Sacred Valley & Classic Inca Trail

 Your journey begins with a guided tour through the Sacred Valley, one of Peru's most culturally rich and beautiful destinations.
 The Sacred Valley is nestled among the stunning Andes and is home to ancient Incan sites, vibrant markets, and captivating Andean villages..

-- Pisac: Enjoy walking through the archaeological site and the impressive agricultural terraces of Pisac, a prime example of Inca ingenuity and farming practices and architectural adaptation to the Valley.
+• Pisac: Walk through the archaeological site and see the impressive agricultural terraces.
+Pisac is a great example of Inca skill in farming and how they adapted their buildings to the Valley.

 This full-day Sacred Valley tour is the perfect cultural introduction before starting the epic Inca Trail hike.